quranyamal/gomovies/README.md

 2. Authentication with JWT
 3. Containerized stack using docker compose

+## Pre-requisite:
-Pre-requisite: Docker & docker-compose installed
+- Docker & docker-compose installed
+- Docker daemon is running

 ## How to use
 - Clone this repository: `git clone https://github.com/quranyamal/gomovies`